cardinalgeo/drilldown/README.md

 ## Installation for development
 - Use python 3.10 (imposed by geoh5py dependency)
 - Install dependencies via pip using the provided `requirements.txt` file
-- Run `pip install -e .` in the root director to install `drilldown` in editable mode
+- Run `pip install -e .` in the root directory to install `drilldown` in editable mode